sanyiw31/HttpInvokerIdeaPlugin/README.md

 # Http Invoker IDEA Plugin

-Currently only supports MAC OSX.
+Currently only supports MAC OSX, Spring MVC framework, Chromium kernel browser.

 Using Http to call the specified interface in IDEA is fast and efficient.